ngworker/lumberjack/libs/ngworker/lumberjack/http-driver/README.md

   }

   constructor() {
-    throw new Error('Do not import HttpDriverModule directly.
-Use HttpDriverModule.forRoot.');
+    throw new Error('Do not import LumberjackHttpDriverModule directly.
+Use LumberjackHttpDriverModule.forRoot.');
   }
 }
 ```